bhardwajprashant1234/MERN-TaskManager/README.md

 ### This is a Task Manager app built using the MERN stack (MongoDB, Express.js, React, Node.js).

 ### Prerequisites
-Before running the server, make sure you have the following installed:
+Before running the server locally make sure you have the following installed:

-1. Node.js (v12 or higher)
+1. Node.js (Current version)
-2. MongoDB (local or remote)
+2. MongoDB (To store the data of User)

 ## Landing Page
 ![Screenshot (22)](https://github.com/SHREYK213/MERN-stack_TaskHive/assets/98221778/ffabb4d7-b56d-4b49-a79a-0b8db86ef270)

-### Features
-- User authentication and authorization using JSON Web Tokens (JWT).
-- CRUD operations for managing tasks.
-- User registration and login functionality.
-  - User registration with email verification.
-  - Password reset feature.
-- Secure password storage using bcrypt hashing algorithm.

 ## Installation